GovindRajeesh/GFramework/README.md

 # GFramework
-A simple php framework implemented by me for routing and template rendering.
+A php framework implemented by me for routing and template rendering.